pusher/docs/docs/channels/using_channels/events.md

 {% endconditionalContent %}
 {% conditionalContent 'java', false %}

 When you bind to client events on presence channels, your bound callback will be called with a `PusherEvent` object as the only argument.
 This object has a `userId` key, accessible by calling `getUserId()` on the event.
-The value of this is the `user_id` of the client that triggered the event, as taken from the [auth token](/docs/channels/server_api/authenticating-users) generated by your server for that client.
+The value of this is the `user_id` of the client that triggered the event, as taken from the [authorization token](/docs/channels/server_api/authorizing-users) generated by your server for that client.

 ```java
 channel.bind("client-my-event", new SubscriptionEventListener() {